faizmokhtar/faizmokhtar.com/content/posts/go-delve-issue-on-macos-catalina.md.md

 ## How Do I Fix It?

-When I googled, it seems this issue is related to [Delve](https://github.com/go-delve/delve), the debugger for Go and macOS Catalina.
-Running the following command on my terminal will fix it:
+When I googled, it seems this issue is more related to [Delve](https://github.com/go-delve/delve), the debugger for Go and macOS Catalina.
+Running the following command on my terminal will fix it

 ```
 $~ xcode-select --install
 ```

-Kind of weird since I always have XCode installed on my local machine and I'm pretty sure I have run the commands multiple times before. welp, as long as the issue is fix I should be glad. 🤷‍♂️
+It's quite weird as I always have Xcode installed on my local machine and I'm pretty sure I have ran the commands multiple times before. welp. 🤷‍♂️